 So, yeah, number one is what's the deal with the ocean?

-Well, it just in terms of if they have the ability to travel through space, if whatever that thing is really does create some sort of a gravity bubble or some sort of a space time bubble.
+Well, it just in terms of if they have the ability to travel through space, if they, if whatever that thing is really does create some sort of a gravity bubble or some sort of a space time bubble.

 You go out there, you fly to another planet, you meet the people there, you go to another one.

-Those guys aren't, you know, and it all makes perfect sense.
+Well, these guys are happy, those guys aren't, you know, and it all makes perfect sense.

 I don't really think it's like that.